 Managing Diverse Portfolios

-When a portfolio includes very diverse companies with divergent underwriting characteristics, working with one broker who can negotiate with multiple insurers becomes more effective.
+Working with one broker who can negotiate with multiple insurers becomes more effective when a portfolio includes diverse companies with divergent underwriting characteristics.
 This approach allows each insurer to provide a standardized broadening endorsement and preferential pricing for each portfolio company.

 Solutions for Smaller PE Firms

-Smaller PE firms that don’t exert as much control over their investee companies might find it effective to work with a skilled broker, like The Coyle Group, as a “preferred provider” to their portfolio companies to provide them one-off solutions that fit their needs.
+Smaller PE firms that don’t exert as much control over their investee companies might find it practical to work with a skilled broker, like The Coyle Group, as a “preferred provider” to their portfolio companies to provide them with one-off solutions that fit their needs.

 Conclusion

-Arranging solid D&O protection for your investee companies is critically important.
+Arranging solid D&O insurance for PE portcos is critically essential.
 If you’re looking for a partner who can give you the personal attention you deserve and the expertise to create a program or provide one-off policies and advice, we’re here to help support you and your portfolio.

 Give me a call or drop me an email – I’d love to hear from you and see how we can help.
 Thanks!